guillermooo/sublime-undocs/source/reference/commands.rst

 	added to the lines where a region has been folded.

 **unfold**
-	Unfolds all folded regions in the selection.
+	Unfolds all folded regions in the selection or the current line if there is none.

 **fold_by_level**
 	Scans the whole file and folds everything with an indentation level of ``level`` or higher.
 This does not unfold already folded regions if you first fold by level 2 and then by 3, for example.
+Sections with cursors are not folded.

-	- **level** [Int]: The level of indentation that should be folded.
+	- **level** [Int]: The level of indentation that should be folded. ``0`` is equivalent to running **unfold_all**.

 **fold_tag_attributes**
 	Folds all tag attributes in XML files, only leaving the tag's name and the